 8When do I need to refresh my First Aid Response certificate?

 Every two years.

 9Is there still a grace period to refresh my First Aid Response Certification?

 Refresher training should be completed on/before the expiry date of your previous certificate.
 The maximum grace period allowable is 30 days.

 10What is the minimum age to attend a training course with the Order of Malta?

 16 years of age

-Yes, we provide training for teachers and students.
+Yes, we provide training for teachers.
 Contact us for more details.